A year after the Las Vegas shooting, gun control advocates are getting out the vote in Nevada

-In Nevada, politics paused on October 1.
+In Nevada, politics paused October 1.

-The one-year anniversary of the deadliest mass shooting in US history began with a sunrise vigil at the Las Vegas Police Department and will end with a moment of total darkness on Las Vegas’ otherwise incessantly incandescent Strip.
-At 10:05 pm—the time that the gunman in a suite at the Mandalay Bay hotel opened fire—the names of the 58 lives lost will be read aloud at a memorial site a few miles from the site of the tragedy.
+The one-year anniversary of the deadliest mass shooting in US history began with a sunrise vigil at the Las Vegas Police Department and will end with a moment of total darkness on Las Vegas’ otherwise incessantly incandescent strip.
+At 10:05 p.m.—the time the gunman in a suite at the Mandalay Bay hotel opened fire—the names of the 58 lives lost will be read aloud at a memorial site a few miles from the location of the tragedy.

-In keeping with the day’s contemplative tenor, those locked in bitter statewide campaigns—like Nevada Attorney General Adam Laxalt and Clark County Commissioner Steve Sisolak, who are vying for the state’s open governor’s seat, and Sen. Dean Heller (R) and his challenger Rep. Jacky Rosen (D)—will attend the day’s commemorative events as public officials, not as candidates campaigning for votes.
+In keeping with the day’s contemplative tenor, those locked in bitter statewide campaigns—like Nevada Attorney General Adam Laxalt and Clark County Commissioner Steve Sisolak, who are vying for the state’s open governor’s seat, and Sen. Dean Heller (R) and his challenger Rep. Jacky Rosen (D)—will attend the day’s commemorative events as public officials, not candidates campaigning for votes.

-A year before, on the morning after the massacre at the Route 91 Music Festival, a member of the Democratic Congressional Campaign Committee, the national party arm charged with electing Democrats to the House, warned candidates and campaign staffs not to politicize the tragedy.
+A year before, the morning after the massacre at the Route 91 Music Festival, a member of the Democratic Congressional Campaign Committee, the national party arm charged with electing Democrats to the House, warned candidates and campaign staffs not to politicize the tragedy.
 The suffering of the survivors quickly fell out of view, and a conversation about stricter federal gun laws followed suit.

 But the survivors of the Marjory Stoneman Douglas shooting in Parkland, Florida, did things differently.
 They have barely left the national spotlight since the February 14 tragedy—and the same goes for their attendant attention on voting out of office any lawmaker who stands with the National Rifle Association.
 And so, on this first anniversary in Las Vegas, attention is once more on those killed a year ago, but also on the state’s contested Senate seat and governor’s mansion, both of whose occupants have resisted stricter gun laws.
 In Nevada this year, the gun violence prevention movement will bring its midterm strategy to bear on another state too familiar with gun-inflicted tragedy.